 - Most common error #3: Splashing/overshoot — outlet misalignment, aerator debris, or poor basin matching.
 Specify well-directed outlet geometry, tuned runtime, and easy aerator maintenance.

-- Why airports choose consistent platforms: standardization reduces training time, cuts spares complexity, and improves uptime because techs repeat the same service procedure across the entire terminal network.
+- Why airports choose consistent platforms: standardization reduces training time, cuts spares complexity, and improves uptime because techs repeat the same service procedure across the terminal network.

-- Specifier-safe positioning for aviation projects: “frequently specified for high-traffic AEC programs” is the right framing—airports require reliability, predictable behavior, and lifecycle support more than any single “feature list.”
+- Specifier-safe positioning for aviation projects: “frequently specified for high-traffic AEC programs” is the right framing—airports require reliability, predictable behavior, and lifecycle support more than any single feature list.